Simple eye in invertebrates: Dorsal ocelli

 The term "ocellus" (plural ocelli) is derived from the Latin oculus (eye), and literally means "little eye".
-In insects, two distinct ocellus types exist: dorsal ocelli (or simply "ocelli"), found in most insects, and lateral ocelli (or stemmata), which are found in the larvae of some insect orders.
-They are structurally and functionally very different.
-Simple eyes of other animals, e.g. cnidarians, may also be referred to as ocelli, but again the structure and anatomy of these eyes is quite distinct from those of the dorsal ocelli of insects.
+In insects, two distinct ocellus types exist: dorsal (top-most) ocelli, and lateral ocelli (often referred to as ocelli and stemmata, respectively), most insects have dorsal ocelli while stemmata are found in the larvae of some insect orders.
+Despite the shared name, they are structurally and functionally very different.
+Simple eyes of other animals may also be referred to as ocelli, but again the structure and anatomy of these eyes is quite distinct from those of insect dorsal ocelli.

-Dorsal ocelli are light-sensitive organs found on the dorsal (top-most) surface or frontal surface of the head of many insects, e.g. Hymenoptera (bees, ants, wasps, sawflies), Diptera (flies), Odonata (dragonflies, damselflies), Orthoptera (grasshoppers, locusts) and Mantodea (mantises).
-The ocelli coexist with the compound eyes; thus, most insects possess two anatomically separate and functionally different visual pathways.
+Dorsal ocelli are light-sensitive organs found on the dorsal surface or frontal surface of the head of many insects, including Hymenoptera (bees, ants, wasps, sawflies), Diptera (flies), Odonata (dragonflies, damselflies), Orthoptera (grasshoppers, locusts), Mantodea (mantises), and various groups within Heteroptera (true bugs).
+These ocelli coexist with compound eyes; thus, most insects possess two anatomically separate and functionally different visual pathways.

 The number, forms, and functions of the dorsal ocelli vary markedly throughout insect orders.
-They tend to be larger and more strongly expressed in flying insects (particularly bees, wasps, dragonflies and locusts), where they are typically found as a triplet.
-Two lateral ocelli are directed to the left and right of the head, respectively, while a central (median) ocellus is directed frontally.
-In some terrestrial insects (e.g. some ants and cockroaches), only two lateral ocelli are present: the median ocellus is absent.
-The unfortunately labelled "lateral ocelli" here refers to the sideways-facing position of the ocelli, which are of the dorsal type.
-They should not be confused with the lateral ocelli of some insect larvae (see stemmata).
+They tend to be larger and more strongly expressed in flying insects (particularly bees, wasps, dragonflies and locusts) where they are typically found as a triplet.
+Two ocelli are directed to either side of the head, while a central (median) ocellus is directed forwards.
+In some terrestrial insects (e.g. some ants and cockroaches), the median ocellus is absent.
+The sideways-facing ocelli can be called "lateral ocelli", referring to their direction and position in the triplet, however this is not to be confused with the stemmata of some insect larvae, which are also known as lateral ocelli.

+In many members of the suborder Heteroptera (true bugs), such as stink bugs Pentatomidae, assassin bugs Reduviidae, and seed bugs Lygaeidae, only two dorsal ocelli are present.
+These are typically positioned symmetrically on the vertex, between or slightly behind the compound eyes.
+This two-ocelli arrangement is a distinguishing trait in several Heteropteran families and differs from the more common three-ocelli configuration found in other insect orders.

 A dorsal ocellus consists of a lens element (cornea) and a layer of photoreceptors (rod cells).
-The ocellar lens may be strongly curved (e.g. bees, locusts, dragonflies) or flat (e.g. cockroaches).
-The photoreceptor layer may (e.g. locusts) or may not (e.g. blowflies, dragonflies) be separated from the lens by a clear zone (vitreous humour).
+The ocellar lens may be strongly curved or flat.
+The photoreceptor layer may also be separated from the lens by a clear vitreous humour.
 The number of photoreceptors also varies widely, but may number in the hundreds or thousands for well-developed ocelli.
+In bees, locusts, and dragonflies, the lens is strongly curved; while in cockroaches it is flat.
+Locusts possess vitreous humour while blowflies and dragonflies do not.

-Two somewhat unusual features of the ocelli are particularly notable and generally well conserved between insect orders.
+Two somewhat unusual features of ocelli are particularly notable and generally common between insect orders.